zommiommy/mem_dbg-rs/README.md

 - `BTreeMap`, and `BTreeSet`, are not currently supported as we still have to figure out a way to precisely measure their memory size and capacity.

+- Regarding `union`s, we only support completely the special case of the single field `union`, for which we implement both the derive macros `MemSize`/`MemDbg`.
+  For the more complex cases of unions with multiple fields, we only provide the `MemSize` derive macro with partial support, excluding support for the `SizeFlags::FOLLOW_REFS` flag.
+If full support for derive macros `MemSize`/`MemDbg` in the case of an union with multiple fields, one can implement the traits manually.

 [`MemDbg`]: <https://docs.rs/mem_dbg/latest/mem_dbg/trait.MemDbg.html>
 [`MemSize`]: <https://docs.rs/mem_dbg/latest/mem_dbg/trait.MemSize.html>
 [`std::mem::size_of`]: <https://doc.rust-lang.org/std/mem/fn.size_of.html>